Presented by Perth Festival in association with DADAA

 Making processes that require focus and repetition offer time to reflect, record, prepare, repair, and to manifest histories and cultural traditions.
 Reflecting on the past year when attention has been re-focused on creativity at home, Fair Isle honours the quiet activism of craft-based practices and collective forms of production by reframing the gallery as a space for actively ‘thinking through making’.

-Curated by Katherine Wilkinson, Fair Isle features work by artists Emma Buswell, Mei Swan Lim, Angelina Boona Karadada, Joanne Hayward, Bo Wong and Rose Megirian (Wong x Megirian), Melissa McGrath and Kelly Fliedner (Semaphore).
+Curated by Katherine Wilkinson, Fair Isle features work by artists Emma Buswell, Mei Swan Lim, Angelina Karadada Boona, Joanne Hayward, Bo Wong and Rose Megirian (Wong + Megirian), Melissa McGrath and Kelly Fliedner (Semaphore).

 ABOUT THE ARTISTS